 Use these tips to guide you through your tax deductions.
 You’ll be prepared for tax season in no time at all.

 With TurboTax Online, you can expect the guided interface to help you throughout the entire process.
 There is literally no need for you to know about the complicated parts of taxes.
-They import your W2 information, ask you simple questions and based on your answers they guide you in filling out the correct tax forms, so your return is accurate.
+They import your W2 information, ask you simple questions, and based on your answers, they will guide you in filling out the correct tax forms, so your return is accurate.